Standard Report: Tetrad Test Results

 1. N. Total number of evaluations included in the report.

 2. Correct.
-Count of correct responses (where the odd sample was identified correctly).
+Count of correct responses (where the same samples were identified correctly).

 3. Responses Required.
 The maximum number of correct responses permitted to reach a conclusion of Similar.